Calvince-Okoth/Calvince-Okoth/README.md

 - 👋 Hi, I’m @Calvince-Okoth
-- 👀 I’m interested in backend and frontend web development
+- 👀 I’m interested in networking
-- 🌱 I’m currently learning computer science
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on @everyone
 - 📫 How to reach me email- cokoth172@gmail.com

 <!---